mrichar1/clipster/README.md

 To install Clipster, simply download the clipster script from this repository and save it somewhere in your path.

-There is an aur package available for Arch Linux users: [clipster-git](https://aur.archlinux.org/packages/clipster-git/).
+There are AUR packages available for Arch Linux users: [clipster-git](https://aur.archlinux.org/packages/clipster-git/) for the latest git version and [clipster](https://aur.archlinux.org/packages/clipster/) for the latest stable release version.

 ## Configuration